 Spherical Harmonics are used to represent direction dependent color effects can help improve the reconstruction quality significantly.
 But its effectiveness also depends on the materials and lighting in the scene.

 Since the sky in outdoor shots usually does not have much texture that guides the reconstruction process, it can result in large floating artefacts that tend to 'hang' much lower than the sky should.
-Postshot can create a special sky model that helps to reduce such artefacts by projecting the environment onto a large sphere around the scene.
+Postshot can create a special sky model that may help to reduce such artefacts by projecting the environment onto a large sphere around the scene.

 Leave this box checked to automatically start tracking and training after importing the images.

-If checked, Postshot will stop training after the specified number of steps.
-30 kSteps is a good starting point for many scenes.
 While most of the convergence occurs during early training steps, there can still be significant improvements in image quality after twice that amount or more.